etiennebriand/etiennebriand.github.io/content/codes/_index.md

   _build:
     list: never
 ---
 For most of my work, I use [Julia](https://julialang.org/).
-On this page, I share programs I have written or translated from other languages that may be useful for macro theorists.
+On this page, I share programs I have written or translated from other languages that may be useful for macroeconomists.
 One advantage of using Julia is that it’s often faster than languages like MATLAB, R, or Python.
 <!-- add 2 spaces to skip a line-->
 ## <u>Codes</u>
 [[SolvOpt.jl]](https://github.com/etiennebriand/SOLVOPT.jl)